antonu17/python-simple-math/README.md

 This project is using `pyproject.toml` approach for configuring build system, described in [PEP-518](https://peps.python.org/pep-0518/).
 It is using [hatchling](https://pypi.org/project/hatchling/) build backend, configured per [PEP-517](https://peps.python.org/pep-0517/).
 The result of building is a wheel file.

-In order to comply with [PEP-668](https://peps.python.org/pep-0668/) enforced in Debian Bookwarm, we have 2 packaging options:
+In order to comply with [PEP-668](https://peps.python.org/pep-0668/) enforced in Debian Bookworm, we have 2 packaging options:

 - create a virtual environment and install wheel in there
 - create DEB package from wheel and install it using apt-get